nikhil1raghav/blog/content/links.md

 # Blogs

+- [Venam's blog](https://venam.nixers.net/blog/) - Well researched articles about UNIX, philosophy and more

 - [Drew DeVault's Blog](https://drewdevault.com/) - founder of [SourceHut](https://sr.ht), writes about state of FOSS, opinions on different tech, some rants, personal experiences and HOW-Tos